tapas4java/kube-playground/README.md

-# Mastering Kubernetes Concepts with Hands-On Examples
+# Mastering Kubernetes with Hands-On Playground

 > 💡 **Easiest Way to Start:** This repository is configured with [Devbox](#-quick-start-with-devbox) to instantly create a complete Kubernetes learning environment with `kind`, `kubectl`, `helm`, and all other tools pre-installed.
 Just run `devbox shell` to begin!

-This repository contains all the manifests, scripts, and examples from the blog post series "Mastering Kubernetes Concepts with Hands-On Examples".
+This repository contains all the manifests, scripts, and examples from the blog post series "Mastering Kubernetes with Hands-On Examples".

 This post aims to demystify key Kubernetes concepts through practical examples.
 We'll use kubectl commands to interact with our local Kind Kubernetes cluster.
 Kubernetes, a powerful platform for orchestrating containerized applications, can be overwhelming for newcomers.
 In Part 1, we learned what Kubernetes is, why it matters, and explored basic concepts.